DanielMMilner/DanMilner.github.io/README.md

 # Daniel Milner

 ## About
-This webpage exists to demonstrate some of the projects I have worked on over the past few years
+This webpage exists as a personal website for Daniel Milner to demonstrate some of the skills developed while at university.